How Long Can Axolotls Be Out Of Water

 Finally, when keeping an axolotl out of water it is important to provide plenty of space for them to move around in their enclosure.
 Axolotls are quite active creatures so they need room to explore and swim around freely.
 A good size tank for one adult axolotl is at least 20 gallons (75 liters).
 If keeping multiple axolotls together it is best to increase the tank size accordingly as they will need more room when sharing an enclosure with other animals.

-See also Is There Fluoride In Well Water
+See also What Is The Ph In Distilled Water

 Making sure these conditions are met will ensure your axolotl remains healthy and happy while out of water.
 Always keep in mind that even though they can survive outside of their natural aquatic environment, they still need some special care in order to thrive!